Thomas Tait Pitman: Military career

-Pitman entered the army in 1889 and served with the 11th (Prince Albert's Own) Hussars for 26 years.
+Pitman entered the British Army in 1889 and served with the 11th (Prince Albert's Own) Hussars for 26 years.
 He was commissioned a second lieutenant on 9 October 1889, was promoted to lieutenant on 6 April 1891, and to captain on 16 April 1895.
 Seeing service in the North West Frontier campaign 1897–98, he then served in South Africa during the Second Boer War, where he was second-in-command of the 5th battalion of the Imperial Yeomanry.
 For his service he was mentioned in despatches (dated 1 June 1902, where he is commended for good service at Brakspruit on 11 April 1902).
 After the end of the war in June 1902, he left Cape Town in the SS Plassy in August, returning to Southampton the following month.
 On his return he resigned from the Imperial Yeomanry and returned to his regiment.

-By the outbreak of the First World War, he was a lieutenant-colonel commanding the 11th Hussars and took them to the Western Front in August 1914.
+By the outbreak of the First World War, Pitman was a lieutenant-colonel commanding the 11th Hussars and took them to the Western Front in August 1914.
 He was wounded at the Battle of Messines (1914).
-Later, he commanded the 4th Cavalry Brigade (1915–16) and the 2nd Cavalry Division (1918–19).
-He then became General Officer Commanding 48th (South Midland) Division in April 1926 before retiring in April 1930.
+Later, after being promoted to the temporary rank of brigadier general in May 1915, he succeeded Cecil Bingham in command of the 4th Cavalry Brigade (1915–16) and the 2nd Cavalry Division (1918–19).
+He was promoted to substantive colonel in September 1916.

+During the interwar period he then became GOC 48th (South Midland) Division in April 1926 before retiring from the army in April 1930.

-He was appointed Companion of The Most Honourable Order of the Bath (CB) in 1915 and Companion of the Order of St Michael and St George (CMG) in 1918 and mentioned in despatches six times.
-He was Hon.
-Colonel of the 11th Hussars from 17 February 1926 to 9 October 1939.
+Pitman was appointed a Companion of the Order of the Bath (CB) in 1915 and a Companion of the Order of St Michael and St George (CMG) in 1918 and was mentioned in dispatches six times.
+He was honorary colonel of the 11th Hussars from 17 February 1926 to 9 October 1939.